dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/numbers/2-abs-value.md

 {{% figure src="courses/jpn-maths-1/numbers-and-expressions/num-nl.svg" style="background: #fffff8" caption="The number line.
 Image by [Hakunamenta](https://commons.wikimedia.org/wiki/File:Number-line.svg) via Wikimedia Commons / [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/deed.en) / Cropped" %}}

-Zero in the middle, positive numbers in the right, and negative numbers in the left, right?
+Zero in the middle, positive numbers on the right, and negative numbers on the left, right?
 Then we can start placing numbers on the line -- integers, rational numbers, and even irrational numbers!

 {{% figure src="courses/jpn-maths-1/numbers-and-expressions/num-nl-2.jpg" caption="Rational and irrational numbers on the number line" %}}

 ### Distance and absolute value

 How can you find the distance between two numbers on the number line?
 For example, how far are $2$ and $5$ apart?
-It is pretty straightforward: $5$ is five units right from zero and $3$ is three units right from zero, so the distance between $2$ and $5$ is $$ 5-2=3. $$ Likewise, the distance between $13$ and $6$ is the same as the difference between the two: $7$.
+It is pretty straightforward: $5$ is five units right from zero, and $3$ is three units right from zero, so the distance between $2$ and $5$ is $$ 5-2=3. $$ Likewise, the distance between $13$ and $6$ is the same as the difference between the two: $7$.
 What about the distance from $-1$ to $4$?
 Surprisingly, $4$ take $-1$ is $5$, so is the distance!
 We found a new rule here: to find out how far two real numbers are apart, we need to subtract one from another.

 {{% figure src="courses/jpn-maths-1/numbers-and-expressions/num-distance.jpg" caption="calculating the distance between two numbers" %}}

 How can we generalise this result to the distance between any two real numbers, $a$ and $b$?
 Some might say $a-b$, but it is not true when $b$ is greater than $a$: if $a=3$ and $b=4$, then $a-b=-1$.
-Distance cannot be negative, so we have to take $a$ from $b$ this case.
+The distance cannot be negative, so we have to take $a$ from $b$ in this case.
 In summary, we get the following property.

 {{% note theorem %}}
 For real numbers $a$ and $b$, the distance between $a$ and $b$ is: